mfcallahan/maps-region-switcher/README.md

 a request that has already been rewritten.

-The region has to be present on the **initial document request**, which is why this is DNR and not a content script — a content script runs long after the region has been resolved.
+The region has to be present on the **initial document request**, which is why this is DNR and not a content script; a content script runs long after the region has been resolved.

 ## Testing